project-fifo/docs/wiggle/configuration.md

 # Wiggle Configuration

 ## Configuration file
-wiggle's configuration file is located in `/opt/local/wiggle/etc/wiggle.conf` it is automatically generated on the first install and not overwritten on updates.
+Wiggle's configuration file is located in `/opt/local/wiggle/etc/wiggle.conf` it is automatically generated on the first install and not overwritten on updates.
 Non the less the newst version of the file is always located in `/opt/local/wiggle/etc/wiggle.conf.example`.

 The configuration file is documented inline but we'll go over go over some more interesting settings here.